Best Buy recalls iPhone battery case due to hazard

-WASHINGTON Electronics retailer Best Buy Co Inc is recalling about 32,000 Rocketfish battery cases for Apple Inc iPhones because of a fire hazard, the Consumer Product Safety Commission and Health Canada said.
+WASHINGTON Dec 1 Electronics retailer Best Buy Co Inc (BBY.N) is recalling about 32,000 Rocketfish battery cases for Apple Inc (AAPL.O) iPhones because of a fire hazard, the Consumer Product Safety Commission and Health Canada said.

 The pocket-sized cases, made in China, are designed to hold an iPhone and keep it charged.